Table of Contents Show

 Certificate of Insurance (COI)Certificate of Insurance (COI)

-There will be a certificate of insurance coverage minimum that any contractors hired for the project will need to cover.
+There will be a certificate of insurance coverage minimum that any contractors hired for the project must cover.
 How high this will depend on the building and the size of the project.

-Due to the inconvenience for other tenants, there are restrictions on when work can be done.
-A good benchmark would be limiting noisy work from 10 am to 4:30 pm; non-noisy work from 8:30 am to 5:00 pm and on weekends only.
+Due to the inconvenience for other tenants, there are restrictions on when you can do work.
+A good benchmark would be limiting noisy work from 10 am to 4:30 pm; non-noisy work from 8:30 am to 5:00 pm.
+And on weekends only.

-If work is expected to last six months, that would not be fair on other residents.
 Most agreements limit construction time to 120 calendar days with high charges for each day you exceed the limit.
-You may be able to ask for an extension, but it will have first to pass board approval.
+If work is expected to last six months, that would not be fair to other residents.
+You may ask for an extension, but it will have first to pass board approval.

 Right to StopRight to Stop

-If the board has reason to suspect that something may be amiss, they will have the power to stop the work at any time without incurring any liability.
+If the board has reason to suspect that something may be amiss, they will have the power to stop the work without incurring any liability.

 Gas Line No-touch PolicyGas Line No-touch Policy

 Future Maintenance and Repair ObligationsFuture Maintenance and Repair Obligations

-Both the resident and any prospective owners must be liable for any repairs or maintenance if necessary.
+If necessary, both the resident and prospective owners must be liable for repairs or maintenance.

 Guidelines on Hazardous Material RemovalGuidelines on Hazardous Material Removal

-Specific instructions will state how any dangerous materials such as lead paint and asbestos can be removed.
+Specific instructions will state how to remove dangerous materials such as lead paint and asbestos.

 Conformance to PlansConformance to Plans